tocco/tocco-docs/openshift/basics.rst

 Here's what's important:

-* A single Docker Image image is deployed when continuous delivering.
+* A single Docker Image is deployed via continuous delivery.
 It contains Nice2, Java and all runtime dependencies.
 Thus, Nice2 can be run in any OpenShift/Docker environment.
 * OpenShift orchestrates the Docker images, service, routes, etc. and ensure they stay available.